The Importance of Liquidity and Liquid Assets

 - United States Treasury bills of very short duration

-Money market funds—those in an interest-bearing account at a financial institution—can cause problems because in the event yours is administered by a mutual fund company.
+Money market funds—those in an interest-bearing account at a financial institution—can cause problems in the event yours is administered by a mutual fund company.
 You may lose access to your cash if the financial markets shut down, which is precisely what happened to many investors on September 11.

 The level of liquid assets you should keep on hand largely depends upon your estimated monthly expenses and other personal factors you should discuss with your financial planner or investment advisor.
 In all cases, you should be able to support yourself and family for at least a month or two.
 Most financial planners agree that six months is an ideal amount to keep in an emergency fund.